Last Call For Most Lift Accessed Terrain – Skiing In May

 Acreage Open in May: Normally a handful of trails

 Have a Nor’Beaster spring pass?
 Every season Killington pushes the limit of how long a season can be with the help of snowmaking.
-Throughout winter they train their snowguns on Superstar burying it with more than three stories of snow ensuring that they’ll be skiing in late April and usually all the way into Memorial Day.
-With how rough of a season they’ve had for now we’ll see if they make it.
+Throughout winter they train their snowguns on Superstar burying it with more than three stories of snow ensuring that they’ll be skiing in late April and usually all the way to Memorial Day.
+With how rough of a season they’ve had for now, we’ll see if they make it.
 The one thing we can guarantee is that there will be all kinds of multi-sport fun to be had.
-From the Bike Park opening in late May to the annual legendary New England stage race and golfing on the links you’ll be in for a treat to say the least.
+From the Bike Park opening in late May to the annual legendary New England stage race and golfing on the links, you’ll be in for a treat to say the least.

 No moping about the house that snow season is over!
 Skip the “summer traffic” in the city and head up to the mountains.
 You’ll enjoy some daytime drinking, get some shredding in, and maybe even your 1st sun burn of the year!
 I don’t know about you but that sounds like a great long weekend.

-8 thoughts on “Last Call For Most Lift Accessed Terrain – Skiing In May
+10 thoughts on “Last Call For Most Lift Accessed Terrain – Skiing In May

 1. Hey Phil,